MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-enhanced.md

 - The channel user’s identity.
 An attacker can use it for [Impersonation](#impersonation).
 - The user’s identity from the identity provider that the bot uses to authenticated the user.
 An attacker can use it for [Identity spoofing](#identity-spoofing).

+The code in this article is based on the sample: [MVC DirectLine token controller](https://github.com/microsoft/BotBuilder-Samples/tree/main/experimental/DirectLineTokenSite).
+See the [Example](#example) section for more details.

 ## Impersonation

 Impersonation refers to the action of an attacker that makes the bot think he is someone else.
 For example, in Web Chat, the attacker can impersonate someone else by **changing the user ID** of the Web Chat instance.